lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/shipping_receiving/advanced_operations_shipping/cancel.md

 ## Overview

-Odoo can handle various delivery methods, including third party shippers.
-Odoo will be linked with the transportation company tracking system.
+Konvergo ERP can handle various delivery methods, including third party shippers.
+Konvergo ERP will be linked with the transportation company tracking system.

 It will allow you to manage the transport company, the real prices and the